Fire Losses: Causes, Trends, Issues

 Structure Loss Fires* Ignition source: Lit Smoking materials

-In 2016, 89% of fires started by lit smoking materials occurred in the home.
+In 2019, 89% of structure loss fires started by lit smoking materials occurred in the home.

-Lit smokers materials – cigarettes, are the number 4 ignition source in fires but the number 1 ignition source in fatal fires.
+Lit smokers materials – cigarettes, are the number 4 ignition source in structure loss fires but the number 1 ignition source in fatal fires.

 Fires ignited by appliances have varied between 301 and 368 from 2010 to 2019.

 In 2019, 86% of fires ignited by appliances were in homes.

-The number of injuries reported in fires ignited by appliances has varied ranging from a high of 30 to a low of 16.
-No trend is evident.
+The number of injuries reported in fires ignited by appliances has varied ranging from a high of 31 (in 2014) to a low of 16 (in 2016).